|

 -

-State the relationship of a force's direction to
+State the relationship between a force's direction to

 the resulting acceleration's direction.